 Opening Hours: Mon – Sun 7:30AM – 7:30PM

 Contact Number: (02) 247-3305

-On our 5th and final stop, we headed to this small bakery that bakes pretty delicious egg tart that can rival those that I’ve eaten in Macau!
+On our 5th and final stop of the Binondo Food Crawl, we headed to this small bakery that bakes pretty delicious egg tart that can rival those that I’ve eaten in Macau!

-Lord Stow’s Bakery in Binondo is also a favourite stop for those wanting small and sweet snacks and ‘pasalubong’ for the family and friends.
+Lord Stow’s Bakery in Binondo is also a favorite stop for those wanting small and sweet snacks and ‘pasalubong’ for the family and friends.